Last item added

 News, Sleep Tips, Tips & tricks

+Recognising the type of insomnia you are struggling with is an important first step towards dealing with the issue.
 Depending on the doctor or expert, there are many ways to describe insomnia including:

 This is usually a one-off or brief episode of having trouble sleeping.
-Sometimes it’s caused by a stressful time in your life such as loosing your job or receiving bad news.
+Sometimes it’s caused by a stressful time in your life such as losing your job or receiving bad news.
 It can also be caused by medication, drugs or eating too much food just before bedtime.
 Acute insomnia is usually resolved without any medical or specialist treatment.

 Insomnia is usually considered chronic if you have trouble falling asleep or staying asleep at least three nights a week for three months or longer.
 There are many causes for chronic insomnia, which could include arthritis, asthma, and neurological conditions such as Parkinson’s disease, chronic pain and nasal allergies.